 Manga is one of the most popular forms of media in Japan.
 It is a way of life for many, and it’s a very important part of the country’s culture.
 In recent years, that popularity has spread throughout the world.
 In fact, manga sales in the US grew a whopping 160% last year alone!
 And those numbers are only going to get bigger.

 If you want to start reading manga to learn what all the hype is about—or if you simply want to find a new way to pass your free time, we’ve got you.
-In this beginner’s guide to manga, you will learn everything a novice needs to know before turning the first page.
+In this beginner’s guide, you will learn everything a novice needs to know before turning the first page.

 What is Manga?